AfonsoMachado/calculator-js/README.md

-# calculator-js
+# Calculator JS

- implementation of a simple calculator for studies in Javascript and Bootstrap
+ implementation of a simple calculator for studies using Javascript and Bootstrap